proglang/jgs/README.md

 *Security level* violations are triggered by the following phenomena:

 * Assignment of a value to a field, where the field has a weaker *security level* than the assigned value.
-Note that the *security level* of the assigned value depends also on the context.
+Note that the *security level* of the assigned value also depends on the context.
 * The calculated return *security level* is stronger than the expected return level (or the levels are not comparable, e.g. 'void').
 Note that if the context is stronger than the *security level* of the returned value, then this stronger program counter *security level* is the calculated return *security level*.
 * The *security level* of an argument of a method invocation is stronger than the expected level for this parameter.

 ## Output
 The output depends on the specified options when performing the analysis (see [Run the analysis](#run-the-analysis)).
 If no log-levels are specified, then the analysis will not output any message, otherwise it will output the messages which have one of the specified levels.
 As default the analysis outputs the messages via the console, but the analysis can also output the messages in multiple files using the corresponding option.
 Depending on the option whether it should print the messages instantaneously the output occurs at the moment in which a message is logged.
 In this case and if the export to a file is enabled, a file for each method will be created which contains the messages corresponding to this method.
-Otherwise, if it shouldn't print immediately and the export to a file is enabled, a file for each class will be created which contains all messages corresponding to the class or to a method of the class.
+Otherwise, if it should not print immediately and the export to a file is enabled, a file for each class will be created which contains all messages corresponding to the class or to a method of the class.
 The files will be stored in the folder `output/security/` inside of the working directory.

 -----